dalong0514/ITstudy/003专栏汇总/2021009斯坦福的Programming-Methodology/CS106A-Programming-Methodology0201.md

 Student: Go to the left.

-Instructor (Mehran Sahami):Turn left.
+Instructor (Mehran Sahami): Turn left.
 What happens if we turn left?

 Student: [Inaudible].